rakin374/BerkeleyBox/README.md

 - source: Contains raw source code that can be used outside of an experimental setup.

 ## Motivations
-The goal of this project is to experiment with musical data (.mid files) to build models that can generate music.
+The goal of this project is to experiment with musical data (MIDI files) to build models that can generate music.

 ## .gitignore
 On your local repository, place all data inside a folder named 'data'.
 The purpose of this is to have all data in a single location we can target in the repository code.
 The .gitignore prevents data from being pushed to GitHub.